The Norton Anthology of Theory and Criticism

-The Norton Anthology of Theory & Criticism is an anthology of literary theory and criticism written in or translated to English that is published by the W. W. Norton & Company, one of several such compendiums.
+The Norton Anthology of Theory & Criticism (NATC) is an anthology of literary theory and criticism written in or translated to English that is published by the W. W. Norton & Company, one of several such compendiums.
 The first edition was published in 2001, with a second edition published in 2010 and a third in 2018.
 Texts range from the 5th century BCE to the present day.